 Dog Tag Art

-Every pet needs a dog tag – so this is a great fundraising idea!
-Unique pet tags in a large variety of styles and designs – or you can even create your own.
-They have several creative ideas to help shelters and rescues.
-Visit Dog Tag Art »
+Every pet needs a dog tag – so this is a great fundraising opportunity!
+Unique pet tags in a large variety of styles and designs – or create your own!
+The website offers several ideas for helping shelters and rescues maximize their program.
+Visit Dog Tag Art >

 RADA Cutlery offers 100% American made kitchen products that you can earn 40% of with their fundraising program.
 Knives, utensils, gift sets and more are available through their program.
 This is a great all year round fundraising event that is unique and offers great products that every household uses!
 Visit RDA Cutlery »